Welcome to the Laboratorio de Economía Experimental (LEE) of the Universitat Jaume I at Castellón

-The Laboratorio de Economía Experimental (LEE) at the University Jaume I of Castellón, Spain (officially founded: January 2003) is a local computer network of 2 servers and 66 PC’s installed in the first floor of the Research Building II of the University Jaume I.
+The Laboratorio de Economía Experimental (LEE) at the University Jaume I of Castellón, Spain (officially founded: January 2003) is installed in the first floor of the Research Building II of the University Jaume I.

-Although the material resources of the LEE are exclusively dedicated to activities related to experimental research in economics, a very significant amount of our human resources are dedicated to totally different methodologies (mathematical economics, theoretical industrial organisation, environmental microeconomics, law and economics, etc.).
-In that sense, the LEE provides more than a space for running economic experiments: It is a point of intersection among as different areas of research as international economics, econometrics, finance, human resources, etc.
+Although the material resources of the LEE are exclusively dedicated to activities related to experimental and computational research in economics, a very significant amount of our human resources are dedicated to totally different methodologies (mathematical economics, theoretical industrial organisation, environmental microeconomics, law and economics, etc.).
+In that sense, the LEE provides more than a space for running economic experiments: It is a point of intersection among as different areas of research as computational economics, economic psychology, physioeconomics, international economics, econometrics, finance, human resources, etc.

-Despite its young age, the LEE hosts an active research group (16 full-time researchers, 11 associate/external researchers, and 4 pre-doctoral grantees), whose first experimental work goes back to the early 90’s.
+The LEE hosts an active research group whose first experimental work goes back to the early 90’s.

-In fact, the LEE is the end point of a long way (in space and time) starting with the first Turbo Pascal oligopoly experiments of learning by A. García-Gallego at the Econometrics Lab of the European University Institute in Florence (1991), revised and extended in sessions by A. García-Gallego and N. Georgantzís run at the LeeX (UPF, Barcelona, 1993-4), going through a huge number of classroom experiments (with paper, pencil, pen, slides, n-sided dies, balls, urns, chalk, blackboard and ... real tables) in Castellón and the unforgettable sessions (1999) of complex and less complex z-Tree markets at the LINEEX (University of Valencia), with whose board of directors we maintain far more than a simple neighbours’ friendship.
+In fact, the LEE is the end point of a long way (in space and time) starting with the first Turbo Pascal oligopoly experiments of learning by Aurora García Gallego at the Econometrics Lab of the European University Institute in Florence (1991), revised and extended in sessions by Aurora García-Gallego and Nikolaos Georgantzís run at the LeeX (UPF, Barcelona, 1993-4), going through a huge number of classroom experiments (with paper, pencil, pen, slides, n-sided dies, balls, urns, chalk, blackboard and ... real tables) in Castellón and the unforgettable sessions (1999) of complex and less complex z-Tree markets at the LINEEX (University of Valencia).